emoon/flowi/README.md

 # flowi
-Flowi is a research UI aimed at speed, good looks and easy of use
+Flowi is a research UI aimed at speed, good looks and ease of use